+10 November

-10 November It was announced that the airline company A/S Aerotransport was to be founded.
+It was announced that the airline company A/S Aerotransport was to be founded.
 Behind it were Swedish airline company AB Aerotransport and German aircraft manufacturer Junkers Flugzeugwerk AG.
-The air service change was necessary in order to avoid misunderstanding with the AB Aerotransport in Sweden.
+The air service Christiania-Gothenburg was to be opened spring 1925.
+Its name was later changed in A/S Norsk Aerotransport.
+The change was necessary in order to avoid misunderstanding with the AB Aerotransport in Sweden.